Taika Waititi to direct 'Thor 4', sees plans for 'Akira' pushed back

 Acclaimed Kiwi director Taika Waititi has signed a deal to write and direct a follow-up to his 2017 smash hit film Thor: Ragnarok.

-The new film will be the fourth installment in the franchise, with Chris Hemsworth is expected to reprise his role as the Norse god.
+The new film will be the fourth instalment in the franchise, with Chris Hemsworth expected to reprise his role as the Norse god.

 But the new superhero film comes at a cost to the development of Akira, the Japanese manga adaptation that Waititi is working on, with production pushed back indefinitely.